 We have a choice… to live our lives in faith or in fear.
 When we put our faith in our Master, the Lord Jesus Christ, he casts out all fear.
-Jesus taught his Disciples to live in faith.
-On one occasion Jesus told them, "If you have faith as small as a mustard seed, you can say to this mulberry tree, 'be uprooted and planted in the sea,' and it will obey you."
+Jesus taught his Disciples to live by faith.
+On one occasion, Jesus told them, "If you have faith as small as a mustard seed, you can say to this mulberry tree, 'be uprooted and planted in the sea,' and it will obey you."

 The apostles had asked the Lord to make their faith greater.
 The Lord used this occasion to tell them to use what they had been given, even if their faith was a tiny amount.

-It is not the quantity of faith we have that allows us to do God's work but where we have placed our faith.
+It is not the quantity of faith we have that allows us to do God's work, but where we have placed our faith.
 We are responsible for using our faith to the fullest for the Lord.